bluss/pyproject-local-kernel/README.md

 ## About Particular Project Managers

-The package manager command, be it rye, uv, pdm, etc needs to be available on the path where jupyterlab runs.
+The project manager command, be it rye, uv, pdm, etc needs to be available on the path where jupyterlab runs.
 Either install the project manager in the jupyterlab environment, or install the project manager user-wide (using something like pipx, rye tools, uv tool, brew, or